open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 The user can implement a custom [LogRecordProcessor](https://opentelemetry.io/docs/specs/otel/logs/sdk/#logrecordprocessor) by implementing a `Exporter` decorator.

+This is similar to the design of HTTP server middleware which is a wrapper of `http.Handler`.[^2]

 [Simple processor](https://opentelemetry.io/docs/specs/otel/logs/sdk/#simple-processor)
 is a achieved by simply passing a bare-exporter.